jennifergithub/sp23_T2DM_treatment_systems/README.md

 3. git push, this will push to your branch.

 When you want to edit on your branch but first have to pull from main:
+1. Create a pull request in GitHub, [branch] <-- main.
-1. git fetch
+2. git fetch
-2. git pull
+3. git pull

 Then, go to the browser and click on "new pull request", assign reviewers if needed